 DEP published the final Groundwater Rule (GWR) on December 26, 2009.
 The GWR provides increased protection against microbial pathogens, specifically viral and bacterial pathogens, in public water systems that use ground water sources.
-A goal of the GWR is to identify and target ground water systems that are susceptible to fecal contamination because such contamination is the likely source of viral and bacterial pathogens in drinking water supplies.
-Another goal is to protect public health by requiring these higher risk systems to monitor, and when necessary, take corrective action.
+The goal of the GWR is to identify and target ground water systems that are susceptible to fecal contamination because such contamination is the likely source of viral and bacterial pathogens in drinking water supplies.

-The EPA promulgated the final Lead and Copper Short Term Revisions (LCRSTR) on October 10, 2007.
-The LCRSTR will amend several provisions of the Lead and Copper Rule to strengthen implementation of existing requirements regarding monitoring, treatment processes, public education, customer awareness, and lead service line replacement.
-DEP's proposed regulations were approved by the EQB on June 16, 2009, and were published in the Pennsylvania Bulletin on September 26, 2009 with a 30-day comment period.
+DEP published the final Lead and Copper Short Term Revisions Rule (LCRSTR) on December 18, 2010.
+The LCRSTR amends several provisions of the Lead and Copper Rule to strengthen implementation of existing requirements regarding monitoring, treatment processes, public education, customer awareness, and lead service line replacement.

 The Unregulated Contaminant Monitoring Rule 2 (UCMR) is a direct federal implementation rule that establishes a monitoring program to gather occurrence data on unregulated contaminants.
 UCMR 2 includes both Assessment (List 1) and Screening Survey (List 2) monitoring.
-All PWSs serving more than 10,000 people, and a representative sample of PWSs serving less than 10,000 people are required to conduct List 1 monitoring for 10 contaminants.
-All PWSs serving more than 100,000 people, and select PWSs serving less than 100,000 people are required to conduct List 2 monitoring for 15 contaminants.
+All public water systems serving more than 10,000 people, and a representative sample of public water systems serving less than 10,000 people are required to conduct List 1 monitoring for 10 contaminants.
+All public water systems serving more than 100,000 people, and select public water systems serving less than 100,000 people are required to conduct List 2 monitoring for 15 contaminants.
 Monitoring must be conducted during a 12-month period during January 2008 - December 2010.
-In Pennsylvania, 197 PWSs are participating in UCMR 2.
-During 2009, DEP supported the UCMR 2 program by: assisting systems with using the national database, communicating the system's monitoring requirements and schedule; and sending out reminder letters.
+In Pennsylvania, 197 public water systems are participating in UCMR 2.
+During 2010, DEP supported the UCMR 2 program by: assisting systems with using the national database, communicating the system's monitoring requirements and schedule; and sending out reminder letters.